During divorce, all of life's certainties seem to crumble. You may feel:

 Every divorce in Texas begins by filing a petition with the district clerk.
 This filing opens your case, and your divorce is designated at random to one of the Smith County family courts.
-Family Law Attorney Rachael Griffith has trial experience with all three family courts in Tyler and can help you navigate your case and understand what to expect.
+The Family Law Attorneys at Griffith Law have trial experience with all three family courts in Tyler and can help you navigate your case and understand what to expect.

 In Smith County, there’s a standing temporary order that applies to all cases.
-It tells both parties what they can and can’t do while the divorce is pending.
+Temporary orders tell both parties what they can and can’t do while the divorce is pending.
 In addition to the standing Temporary Restraining Order, you may need additional temporary orders to give clear orders on who will remain and home and who will move out, designate who will keep the children and when, and settle other similar potential disputes until the divorce is final.

 In Smith County, divorce cases are court-ordered to go to mediation before the case can go to trial.
-Mediation is where we handle the division of property, child custody and support, and other issues that must be settled before the divorce is finalized.
+Mediation is where we handle:

 If an agreement can be reached outside the courtroom, the process is much easier and faster.
 If no agreement can be reached, the case may have to go to trial where the judge will make the final decision.

-Going to court usually makes the divorce process much longer and emotionally challenging.
+Going to divorce court, especially in Tyler, Texas, usually makes the divorce process much longer and emotionally challenging.
 While this is never ideal, Rachael Griffith has the trial experience you want on your side.
 She will fight for you and achieve the best possible outcome in your case.

 The Smith County divorce process is similar in nearby East Texas counties, such as Gregg County, Henderson County, and Van Zandt County.
 Contact us to learn more about how divorce works in your jurisdiction.

-Divorce Attorney Rachael Griffith is skilled at negotiating with other attorneys and has an in-depth understanding of how to utilize Texas Laws to protect your rights.
-She will organize your case in a way that can stand up in court.
+As your trusted Family Lawyers, the Griffith Law Office, P.C., will negotiate on your behalf and utilize Texas Laws to protect your rights.
+We will organize your case in a way that can stand up in court.

-Most importantly, Rachael listens to the needs of her clients.
-Many spouses and parents who have not felt heard in a relationship tell us that they feel validated and appreciated when working with Rachael.
+Most importantly, we listen to your needs.
+Many spouses and parents who have not felt heard in a relationship tell us that they feel validated and appreciated when working with us.

-The Griffith Law Firm is committed to walking through this challenging season with you.
-We will take the weight of uncertainty and frustration that comes with divorce off your shoulders and help you find closure through this traumatic time.
-We want you to know that you are not alone.
-We can help you navigate your way through your divorce case and help you reach a favorable outcome in child custody, child support, dividing your property, and moving forward.
+The Griffith Law Firm is committed to walking through this painful season with you.
+We will take the weight of uncertainty and frustration off your shoulders and help you find closure.
+We want you to know you are not alone.
+We'll help you navigate through your divorce case and reach a favorable outcome in child custody, child support, dividing your property, and moving forward.

-When you are going through a divorce, it’s critical that you receive every legal advantage available to you.
-For more information on our Smith County divorce attorney services, contact the Griffith Law Office today to schedule an initial consultation regarding your case.
+When you are going through a divorce, it’s critical that you receive every legal advantage available.
+To speak with a divorce attorney in Tyler, TX, contact the Griffith Law Office today.